 Migraines are the second leading cause of disability and affect about 1.04 billion people worldwide.

 Migraines are usually one-sided, although many people can experience them on both sides, and can worsen with movement and activity.
-“Other symptoms may include throbbing or pounding, sensitivity to light and sound, sometimes smells, nausea and vomiting,” Dr. Yancy said.
+“Other symptoms may include pounding or throbbing pain, sensitivity to light and sound, sometimes smells, nausea and vomiting,” Dr. Yancy said.
 “Many patients also have periods before and after a migraine where they experience symptoms.”

 [Here are tips for coping with an unbearable migraine.]